 He came and listened to the speakers.
-He came and sung the songs with all the others.
-But something just didn’t quite sound right to Him from those who stood up on that platform.
+He came and sung the songs with all the others, but something just didn’t quite sound right to Him as He heard those who stood up on that platform.
 Seeking out an opportunity to investigate further, Jesus found Himself back at His hotel bumping into one of the guitarists in the last band to have played.
 “That last song you guys sang,” Jesus asked, “Do you really believe it?”

 The guitarist looked right into Jesus’ eyes and then he looked away.
 Quickly he glanced to both sides.
 There was not enough privacy and so he said under his breath, “I can’t really answer that question right here.
 Meet me outside in about ten minutes and then we can talk.

 There was a large clock in the foyer.
-As Jesus milled among the throng coming in and going out as the minute hand on that clock moved from the seven up to nine.
+Jesus milled among the throng coming in and going out as the minute hand on that clock ticked forward from the seven up to nine.
 He then walked out and headed to the right.
-He immediately spotted the same musician leaning against the wall.
+Immediately He spotted the same musician leaning against the wall.
 “I’m sorry, I was so evasive back there.
 I just didn’t want to have my answer overheard by the wrong person.”

 Jesus asked, “So you don’t really believe what you were singing?”

 React: My favorite worship song of all time was written and sung by an artist who, a decade later, declared herself a lesbian.
-Another major artist tweeted just a few days ago, “I don’t particularly care about scripture’s stance on what is ‘wrong.’ ” I remember reading an interview from another band.
-The lead singer said something along the lines of, “People keep wanting to pigeon hole us as a Christian band and I think that is unfair.
+Another major artist tweeted regarding a certain controversial topic, “I don’t particularly care about scripture’s stance on what is ‘wrong.’ ” I also remember reading an interview from another band.
+The lead singer said something along the lines of: “People keep wanting to pigeon hole us as a Christian band and I think that is unfair.
 We are a band that plays songs that appeal to a Christian market and some of us happen to be Christian.”
-It was a shocking statement for me to read in a Christian magazine from what I’d assumed was a Christian band.
+It was a shocking statement for me to read in a Christian magazine endorsing and promoting a group I had assumed was a Christian band.